Fazizzz/Reverse-Vaccine-Design-Workflow/README.md

 #### Modeling of predicted epitopes:

 Once a comprehensive analysis of epitopes has been conducted for the candidate antigen.
 The next step is to model the predicted epitopes on to the surface of the 3D structure of the molecule.
 This will allow visualization of where the antibodies will bind to the antigen in the vaccine antigen.
-From the previous steps, a highly reliable 3D structure was already generated for the antigen using SWISS-MODEL24.
+From the previous steps, a highly reliable 3D structure was already generated for the antigen using SWISS-MODEL<sup>24</sup>.
 In this case, the antigen protein was determined to have very high similarity to the PDB protein 1t6b.
-Using this information, the tool ElliPro31 can predict where in the molecule antibodies are most likely to bind based off the antigens structure.
+Using this information, the tool ElliPro<sup>31</sup> can predict where in the molecule antibodies are most likely to bind based off the antigens structure.

-In previous steps DiscoTope27 was used to predict discontinuous/conformational epitopes with Epitope Database (IEDB)22 and BepiPred-2.023 being used to predict continuous epitopes.
-ElliPro31 offers some redundancy and complementarity in that it will recalculate both.
+In previous steps DiscoTope<sup>27</sup> was used to predict discontinuous/conformational epitopes with Epitope Database (IEDB)<sup>22</sup> and BepiPred-2.0<sup>23</sup> being used to predict continuous epitopes.
+ElliPro<sup>31</sup> offers some redundancy and complementarity in that it will recalculate both.
 However, it offers new information and advantages in its methods and outputs compared to previous tools that provide per-residue scores rather than clearly defined epitope regions.
-Overall, ElliPro31 offers other key advantages that make it better suited for structural modeling and visualization of discrete antibody-binding regions or epitopes.
+Overall, ElliPro<sup>31</sup> offers other key advantages that make it better suited for structural modeling and visualization of discrete antibody-binding regions or epitopes.

-Most notably, Ellipro31 clusters residues into defined epitope regions (continuous and discontinuous), directly identifying likely immunogenic patches using an ellipsoid approximation algorithm to define the protein's 3D envelope and assigns a protrusion index to each residue.
+Most notably, Ellipro<sup>31</sup> clusters residues into defined epitope regions (continuous and discontinuous), directly identifying likely immunogenic patches using an ellipsoid approximation algorithm to define the protein's 3D envelope and assigns a protrusion index to each residue.
 This provides a more holistic view of surface-exposed and protruding epitopes.
-Lastly, its output can be easily visualized with tools such as UCSF ChimeraX32.
-All outputs from ElliPro31 and scripts including cxc commands used to generate the model figures are presented in supplementary materials.
+Lastly, its output can be easily visualized with tools such as UCSF ChimeraX<sup>32</sup>.
+All outputs from ElliPro<sup>31</sup> and scripts including cxc commands used to generate the model figures are presented in supplementary materials.
 Continuous epitopes on the surface of Protein 1 are presented in Figure 5 and discontinuous epitopes are presented in Figure 6.
 Additional figures with the molecular backbone removed and only the epitopes highlighted are included in the appendix to allow easy visualization of just the epitopes (Appendix Figure 4, 5).

-Figure 5: 3D structure of Protein 1 with continuous epitopes predicted by ElliPro31 highlighted in ranked order.
+Figure 5: 3D structure of Protein 1 with continuous epitopes predicted by ElliPro<sup>31</sup> highlighted in ranked order.
 Ranking is based on protrusion index (PI) score which indicates how accessible and immunogenic the epitope is.
 The top five epitopes are shown with Epitope 1 being the most immunogenic and likely to bind an antibody (score = 0.8) and Epitope 5 being the least likely (score = 0.7).
 There were 16 total continuous epitopes predicted.

-Figure 6: 3D structure of Protein 1 with discontinuous epitopes predicted by ElliPro31 highlighted in ranked order.
+Figure 6: 3D structure of Protein 1 with discontinuous epitopes predicted by ElliPro<sup>31</sup> highlighted in ranked order.
 Ranking is based on protrusion index (PI) score which indicates how accessible and immunogenic the epitope is.
 The top five epitopes are shown with Epitope 1 being the most immunogenic and likely to bind an antibody (score = 0.74) and Epitope 5 being the least likely (score = 0.5).
-Only 5 discontinuous epitopes were predicted in total.
+Only five discontinuous epitopes were predicted in total.